Efficient Nonparametric Inference for Mediation Analysis with Nonignorable Missing Confounders: Mediation functionals and identification strategy

-for $t=0,1$.
-Intuitively, the NIE quantifies the difference in mean potential outcomes when switching the potential mediator values while keeping the treatment fixed.
-It captures the extent to which the treatment influences the outcome through the mediators.
-On the other hand, the NDE quantifies the difference in mean potential outcomes when switching the treatment while keeping the potential mediator to be its natural value at a given treatment assignment.
+We first introduce the basic framework of mediation analysis in the complete-data case.
+Suppose $T$ is a binary treatment variable, $Y$ an outcome of interest, and $M$ a (possibly vector-valued) mediator variable.
+Let $\X=(X_1,\ldots,X_p)$ be a vector of $p$-dimensional covariates.
+We use the potential outcomes notation to define mediation effects.
+Let $Y(t,m)$ denote the potential outcome under treatment status $T=t$ and mediator $M=m$, and $M(t)$ represent the potential value of the mediator under treatment status $T=t$.
+Let $Y(t,M(t\pprime))$ denote the potential outcome for an individual, where we do not specify the actual level of $M$, but set it to what it would have been if treatment had been $T=t\pprime$.
+Following \cite{Pearl2001}, the natural indirect effect (NIE) is defined as $\xi^{(t)}\triangleq E\{Y(t,M(1))-Y(t,M(0))\}$, and the natural direct effect (NDE) is defined as $\zeta^{(t)}\triangleq E\{Y(1,M(t))-Y(0,M(t))\}$ for $t\in\{0,1\}$.
+Note that $Y(t)=Y(t,M(t))$.
+The total effect (or average treatment effect, ATE), defined as $\tau\triangleq E\{Y(1)-Y(0)\}$, can thus be decomposed as $\tau=\xi^{(t)}+\zeta^{(1-t)}$.
+Intuitively, NIE quantifies the difference in mean potential outcomes when switching the potential mediator values while keeping the treatment fixed.
+It quantifies the extent to which the treatment influences the outcome via the mediators.
+In contrast, NDE quantifies the difference in mean potential outcomes when switching the treatment while keeping the potential mediator as its natural value at a given treatment assignment.
 It blocks the causal mechanism via the mediator and captures the direct influence of the treatment on the outcome.
-As a result, the total effect can be decomposed as $\tau=\xi^{(t)}+\zeta^{(1-t)}$ for $t=0,1$.
-The following assumptions are standard in causal mediation analysis with observational studies.
+We impose the consistency assumption that $Y=Y(T,M(T))$ and $M=M(T)$.
+The following assumptions are standard in the literature and sufficient for identifiability of mediation effects \citep{ImaiKeeleYamamoto2010}.